Struggling to get interviews?

 Including an in-process or pending security clearance on your resume is not recommended.

-Security clearances involve extensive vetting and being granted your clearance isn’t guaranteed, so you don’t want to mislead hiring managers by highlighting a clearance you don’t actually have yet.
+Security clearances involve extensive vetting and being granted your clearance isn’t guaranteed, so you don’t want to mislead employers by listing a clearance you don’t actually have yet.

 If it expired a long time ago